 We want to shift resources from approaches which have been shown not to work to ones that do.
-Mentor advocates for prevention programmes that have been proven by hard evidence to improve young people's knowledge, attitudes and behaviour to alcohol and drugs and to keep them engaged in education, training, volunteering and work.
+Mentor advocates for prevention programmes that have been proven by evidence to change young people’s attitudes and behaviour to alcohol and drugs and to (re-)engage them in education, training, volunteering and work.

 Why we focus on prevention

 The need for prevention

 The social and economic consequences of drink and drug misuse are huge.
 Public Health England estimates that drug and alcohol harm costs the UK £36.4 billion every year – including £4 billion in NHS costs alone – with each individual problematic drug user costing the state an estimated £827,000 over the course of their lifetime.

 Yet we barely spend anything trying to prevent this catastrophe.
 The NHS spends only 4% of its total budget on preventing ill health.
 NICE estimated in 2009 that a national alcohol prevention programme in schools reducing young people’s alcohol consumption by as little as 1.4% would be a cost-effective public health intervention – but we continue not to invest in effective health education.

 This flies in the face of what evidence suggests our priorities should be; for each year during adolescence a young person doesn’t drink alcohol, they are 10% less likely to misuse alcohol as an adult.
 Delaying the age when teenagers start to drink means their prospects are happier, wealthier and healthier.
 They are more likely to do well at school and to stay in education, improving their career options.

 Deaths from alcohol for 15 – 34 year olds in the UK have doubled in the last 20 years and the UK continues to have one of the most serious drug problems in Western Europe.Office for National Statistics (ONS)